mk-fg/aura/README.md

     pick the most contrast color for label using CIEDE2000 (simplier algorithm will be used otherwise).

+  * [gconf](http://projects.gnome.org/gconf/) - to set background in GNOME
+    environment, where root windown isn't exposed directly.

 These are probably best to get using the package manager, but colormath can be installed with a simple "easy_install colormath" or "pip colormath" command.

+Project files can be downloaded from this page, just one latest .tar.gz will do.
+Tarball can be extracted with regular double-click from some GUI (like GNOME Nautilus shell, KDE Dolphin, XFCE Thunar, etc), tapping enter on it inside midnight commander or typing "tar xf /path/to/aura-X.Y.tar.gz" in some shell.
+Inside there are two files beside the ubiquitous "README" - "lqr_wpset.py" and "aura".

-Actual "installation" is needed for the gimp plugin (lqr_wpset.py), which should be put into one of gimp plugin directories, like "~/.gimp-2.6/plug- ins/" and be marked as executable.
+Actual "installation" is needed for the gimp plugin (lqr_wpset.py), which should be put into one of gimp plugin directories, like "~/.gimp-2.6/plug-ins/" (another option is usually "/usr/lib/gimp/2.0/plug-ins", but your mileage may vary across distros, read the gimp/distro docs if in doubt) and be marked as executable.
 Here's what I mean:

     mkdir -p ~/.gimp-2.6/plug-ins/
     cp lqr_wpset.py ~/.gimp-2.6/plug-ins/